sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

   .. method:: GetLJ(type1, type2,[,pair=False])

-    :param type1:        :class:`str`
+    :param type1:        Type of interacting particle 1

-    :param type2:        :class:`str`
+    :param type2:        Type of interacting particle 2

-    :param pair:         :class:`bool` If set to true, the interaction is assumed to be a 1,4-interaction and
+    :param pair:         If set to true, the interaction is assumed to be a 1,4-interaction and
                          the set lj_pairs are first searched
                          for matches.
 In case of no success, the function uses the Lorentz-Berthelot
                          rule to combine the sigma and epsilon parameters.
                          If set to false, the Lorentz-Berthelot
                          rule is applied directly.

+    :type type1:        :class:`str`
+    :type type2:        :class:`str`
+    :type pair:         :class:`bool`

     :raises:            :class:`RuntimeError` when no :class:`Interaction`
                                               matching given types can be found